-Why does Road Warrior only allow PRO users to optimize up to 120 stops?
+Why does RoadWarrior only allow PRO users to optimize up to 120 stops?

-What is a route violation?
+What is a Route violation?

-An unreachable Stop can also occur when you only type in the city, state, or country of the stop.
-If you only type in the city, state, or country of the stop, then the stop would be in the middle of that geometric area instead of at your stop.
-This could be in the middle of a field or some other place that is unreachable.
+An unreachable Stop can also occur when you only type in the city, state, or country of the stop--this drops the pin in the middle of the region, which could be in the middle of a field or some other place unreachable by roads.

-What is an inactive stop?
+What is an inactive Stop?

 How can drop stops, first stops, and final stops constrain my route?